cclarke/sicp-notes/chapter_1/chapter_1.md

 ### 1.1 The Elements of Programming

+* A powerful programming language can be used as: (6)

+  * a means for instructing a computer to perform tasks
+  * a framework within which we organize our ideas about processes

+* Combining simple ideas into complex ideas (6)

+  > [...] when we describe a language, we should **pay particular attention to the means that the language provides for combining simple ideas to form more complex ideas**.

+  * Three mechanisms for doing this

+    1. **Primitive expressions**, which represent the simplest entities the language is concerned with

+    2. **Means of combination**, by which compound elements are built from simpler ones

+    3. **Means of abstraction**, by which compound elements can be named and manipulated as units

+* Two kinds of elements in programming: **procedures** and **data** (6)

+  * Data is the "stuff" that we manipulate; procedures are the rules for manipulating the data

+* An upshot: (6)

+  > [...] any powerful programming language should be able to describe primitive data and primitive procedures and should have methods for combining and abstracting procedures and data.

 ### 1.2 Procedures and the Processes They Generate

 ### 1.3 Formulating Abstractions with Higher-Order Procedures